cloudcreativity/laravel-stripe/docs/webhooks.md

 The queue and connection that is used for webhook processing can be configured in the `stripe.webhooks.default_queue_connection` and `stripe.webhooks.default_queue` values.

-You can also configure a queue and connection for specific events in the `stripe.webhooks.queues` config array.
+You can also configure a queue and connection for specific events in the `stripe.webhooks.account` and `stripe.webhooks.connect` config arrays.
 This is useful if you want to push specific webhooks onto a priority queue.

-For example, if our application wanted to prioritise `payment_intent.succeeded` events, our config would look like this:
+For example, if our application wanted to prioritise `payment_intent.succeeded` events on the application's Stripe account, and `charge.refunded` on Connect accounts, our config would look like this:

 ```php
 return [